Find A Dealer Near You!

 There are several different types of radon mitigation systems designed for the various different types of foundations (Basement, Slab-On-Grade, Crawl Space) and customized to your home.
 Many of these systems can further be subdivided into passive and active versions.
 In these cases, we would almost always recommend the active version.

-Most radon mitigation systems are fairly self-sufficient, but like furnaces and chimneys they will need occasional maintenance.
-Most systems use warning devices to warn you when they aren't working effectively so make sure to check on your system from time to time in order to make sure it's still working properly.
+Most radon mitigation systems are self-sufficient, but like furnaces and chimneys they will need occasional maintenance.
+Most systems use warning devices to warn you when they aren't working effectively so make sure to check on your system from time to time to make sure it's still working properly.

 Energy recovery ventilation systems (ERV) also require some maintenance and periodic cleaning.
 As a general rule: